shamikh-mill/blog/_posts/2017-05-21-notes-on-deep-learning.md

 date:   2017-05-21 12:46:38 -0500
 categories: data science
 ---
+This is an agglomeration of my notes from various resources on the subject of deep learning and neural networks, which I will be using in my research this summer.
+Some of the primary sources used are DataCamp courses.

 Lesson 1: Introduction to Deep Learning

 - Deep learning is used for high-dimensional datasets in which the variables often interact with one another.
 Deep learning uses neural networks that account for these interactions.